Skip to main content

 • Lookups exist on the Database Level.
 If you wish, you can create a Manual Database to store your lookups in a single place.

-• Wherever you would like to keep them, you can use lookups in every database documentation in your repository.
+• Nom matter where they are stored, you can use lookups in every database documentation in your repository.

-• Each column can be linked to one Lookup, but one Lookup may have links to many columns.
+• Each column can be linked to one Lookup, but one Lookup can have links to many columns.

 Lookup View